You can find RD&D approvals on the EPA Interaction Portal:

 - Provides for legal certainty with the issuing of an RD&D approval.

 - Directly contributes to improved environment protection and industrial development.

 If you are the occupier of scheduled premises, or would become scheduled with the installation of your proposed project, you may apply for RD&D approval, provided the works are for genuine research, development or demonstration.
 Small scale research at recognised research institutions would not normally make the premises scheduled.
 Such situations should be discussed with EPA.

 Prior to completing an application form, the RD&D pathway must first be confirmed by EPA.
-Complete the Approvals proposal form and pathway – Form and submit to EPA via email@example.com
+Complete the Approvals proposal pathway form and submit to EPA via email@example.com

-Application form number RD&D/94 Research Development and Demonstration Approval must be fully completed and signed by an authorised officer of the company once this pathway is confirmed.
+The Research, development and demonstration (RD&D) approvals application form (F1011) must be fully completed and signed by an authorised officer of the company once this pathway is confirmed.

 Attach to the application form your supporting information, specifically addressing the following key points.

 State the purpose and expected outcomes of the proposed project.